thiolliere/show_message/README.md

 cross-platform library to show a message to users using native libs.

-use xmessage on Linux, and msg on Windows.
+use xmessage on Linux, msg on Windows, osascript on MacOS.
 Other platforms not supported.

 TODO: no CString unwrap for windows